google-deepmind/mujoco/doc/programming/extension.rst

 Callbacks
   There are three callbacks that a resource provider is required to implement: :ref:`open<mjfOpenResource>`, :ref:`read<mjfReadResource>`, and :ref:`close<mjfCloseResource>`.
-A fourth callback :ref:`getdir<mjfGetResourceDir>` which is optional.
+A fourth callback :ref:`getdir<mjfGetResourceDir>` is optional.
 More details on these callbacks are given below.

 Data Pointer
   Lastly, there's an opaque data pointer for the provider to pass data into the callbacks.
 This data pointer is constant